wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnectsync-functions-reference.md

 **Syntax:**<br>
 `num BitAnd(num value1, num value2)`

-- value1, value2: numeric values which should be AND’ed together
+- value1, value2: numeric values which should be AND'ed together

 **Remarks:**<br>
 This function converts both parameters to the binary representation and sets a bit to: